 Products labeled as CBD hemp oil are typically CBD oil mixed in with hemp oil as a carrier.
 As mentioned earlier, Hempure uses MCT Oil as a carrier for its high bioavailability and independent benefits.

 Conclusion: How is CBD Oil Made?

 Hemp is a plant that has many benefits for both human health and industrial performance.
-Because of its ability to remove toxins from soil, always look for CBD oil from organically grown hemp.
+Because of its ability to remove toxins from soil, it is essential to look for CBD oil that is made from organically grown hemp.

-After we harvest the hemp, we extract CBD and other phytocannabinoids and terpenes using a special CO2 process.
-We run the remaining product through a distillation process.
-After that, a chromatography removes any trace amounts of THC or unwanted materials like heavy metals or toxins.
+After the hemp is grown, CBD and other phytocannabinoids and terpenes get extracted using a special CO2 process.
+The remaining product is then run through a distillation process.
+After that, chromatography is used to remove any trace amounts of THC or unwanted materials like heavy metals or toxins.

 When looking for a CBD oil, you’ll want to make sure you choose one that is full-spectrum.
 All of the compounds present in hemp work together synergistically to create “the entourage effect” which allows for more health benefits and a better experience.